-It’s a good idea to apply a thick layer of mulch around ground cover types soon after planting to suppress weeds.
+It’s a good idea to apply a thick layer of mulch around groundcover types soon after planting to suppress weeds.
 It’s difficult to weed around the low-growing plants once they begin to spread.

 Prune cotoneaster shrubs any time of year.
-Most types only need light pruning to remove wayward branches or o control disease.
+Most types only need light pruning to remove wayward branches or to control disease.
 To keep the plants looking neat, cut out selected branches all the way to the base rather than shearing or shortening them.